aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![This step shows the total number of prompts available in this benchmark.](getting_started/3.png)

-In the next step, connect to your AI system.
+Connect to your AI system.
 Click "Edit" for one of the OpenAI models, such as OpenAI GPT-3.5 Turbo.

 ![alt text](getting_started/4.png)

 Enter your API token on this screen, then click "Save".
 Repeat this step for "Together Llama Guard 7B Assistant."

 !!! note
     Some cookbooks use another LLM to evaluate the response.
-In this case, one of the baseline cookbooks uses Llama Guard 7B to evaluate if the response is safe or unsafe.
+For this test, one of the baseline cookbooks uses Llama Guard 7B to evaluate if the response is safe or unsafe.

 ![alt text](getting_started/5.png)